 When on holiday in the Highlands, there’s no better treat than a pot of freshly made tea and a slice of homemade cake.
 Experience a Scottish treat during your stay in Inverness and Loch Nesin one of our many cosy tea rooms.
 Many cafés also welcome dogs too – see our map and search for dog-friendly cafes.

 It’s hard to not get up caught up in the exciting buzz and bustle of a city.
-There are several cafés in Inverness and coffee shops where you can refuel during your day of shopping or sightseeing.
+There are plenty of cafés and coffee shops in Inverness where you can refuel during your day of shopping or sightseeing.
 From stylish artisan deli cafés to cosy coffee shops with homemade specials, the choice is endless.
 Inverness is the perfect hub for a holiday to Scotland if you want to be able to explore different areas.
 Spend the day Nessie hunting, walk the sandy beaches of Nairn and explore some of our Historic Scottish sites.
-Then, head to back to one of the many coffee shops in Inverness then savour a tasty Scottish meal by the River Ness.
+Then, head back to one of the many coffee shops in Inverness before savouring a tasty Scottish meal by the River Ness.
 In Scotland, you will often hear us calling dinner “tea”.
 So if someone asks you what you’d like to have for tea, we are asking what you might like to eat!